 What’s more, you’ve got 30 days to decide whether or not you want to keep the book or return it for a full refund.

-Football and the Older Player – what can you do to minimise physical wear and tear?
+Football and the Older Player – what can you do to minimize physical wear and tear?

 You may be at the peak of your football powers right now, having conditioned your body to be the ultimate machine for your position, but what will happen to that machine as matches, not to mention knocks, take their toll?
 Will that highly conditioned physique break down later in life because of too much football-induced wear and tear?
 And is there anything that you can do now to prevent potential decline in physical function caused by your football participation?